Internal first: Why sustainability communication should always be directed inwards first

 This means specifically for communication at trade fair stands: Continue to use the color "green," because it's not inherently bad.
 But refrain from promotional statements, beautified calculations because they sound good, and cheaply produced merchandises.
 Do not be misled by the supposedly great successes of your booth neighbors.
 Communicate at your own pace the attitude, successes, and next steps of your own company, which has finally set out to act more sustainably.

-🧠 Knowledge Transfer
+🧠 Knowledge transfer

 Let's come back to the initial question, which was, which target group is often overlooked: It's your own teams, employees, and colleagues.